joelcarlson/radiomics/cran-comments.md

 ## R CMD check results

-There were no NOTES, ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE about a possibly misspelled word in the README which is erroneous

 ## Downstream dependencies